slim-template/slim/README.md

 #### Rack

-You can create a simple response like this:
+You can create a simple response like so:

 ~~~ ruby
 response = Rack::Response.new